DynoTheCrux/DynoTheCrux.github.io/lessons/012_timingAndGraphs/lesson.md

 ````Java
 myArrayList.add(new BarEntry(x, y));
 ````
 To be able to show the dataset, the ArrayList has to be converted to a `BarDataSet` and finally to `BarData`.
 Create a **new** BarDataSet object.
 Besides the ArrayList it will take a String called *Label* which describes the dataset as a second argument.
-The constructor for `BarData` takes a the above instantiated BarDataSet as an argument.
+The constructor for `BarData` takes the above instantiated BarDataSet as an argument.
 To show the data in the chart simply call the *setData(myBarData)* method from the BarChart object you created at the beginning.
->You can now try to make the chart more appealing by calling changing e.g. the colors with the *myBarDataSet.setColors()* method or animate the data using *myChart.animateY()*.
+>You can now try to make the chart more appealing by changing e.g. the colors with the *myBarDataSet.setColors()* method or animate the data using *myChart.animateY()*.

 # Workshop: Timing in Android